 she/her/hers

 Olivia holds her MBA, is a certified nonprofit board consultant, as well as a strategic planning specialist with experience working and consulting in the nonprofit sector.
 Olivia leads with enthusiasm, a strengths-based approach, and her skills in project management and communication to ensure client processes are inclusive, efficient, and productive.
 Her expertise include strategic planning, team building, board training, and leadership development.
-Currently, Olivia serves as a member of a nonprofit Board of Directors and as Governance Committee Co-Chair.
+Currently, Olivia serves as a member of a nonprofit Board of Directors.
 In her last position, Olivia was a member of the leadership team of a social services nonprofit.
 She has built a volunteer program from conception to over 200 active volunteers, managed a staff of 8, and led a team to design and organize over 200 activities and events per month.
 Olivia has a deep passion for nonprofits and thrives on helping them overcome, grow, and sustain.

 Olivia loves music, so much so that she is also a Board-Certified Music Therapist (MT-BC).
 According to her parents, she has been singing ever since she could talk.
 She plays several instruments and performs with a band called Take Cover.
 After 7 years together, Olivia married her high school sweetheart, Eric Swanson, in June of 2019.
 They live in Columbia with their very spoiled dogs: Bagel the Beagle and Stella, their 7-pound Chiweenie.